Parenting Student Resource Hub

-- Child Care Access Means Parents in School (CCAMPIS) Grant Program: provides eligible student parents with a 75% monthly tuition discount at any ISU campus child care center.
+- Child Care Access Means Parents in School (CCAMPIS) Grant Program: provides eligible student parents with up to 100% monthly tuition discount at eligible child care centers.

 - Childcare Assistance Program (CAP) Scholarship: provides reimbursement for child care expenses up to $750 each fall and spring semester.
 Undergraduate, graduate, and professional students must apply each academic year.